The Redneck and the

 As I passed Kamper Park, God decided to drain his bathtub and I made it to Taco Bell only slightly moist.
 Once inside, God really let the bottom fall out and the second flood descended upon the Earth.
 I looked out at my Ninja getting washed for free and realized that I was effectively stranded until the rain quit.
-My mother shows up and makes the usual motherly comments about the weather and my motorcycle, etc. I tolerate them and we have a great lunch together.
+My mother shows up and makes the usual motherly comments about the weather and my choice to ride my motorcycle, etc. I tolerate them and we have a great lunch together.
 After lunch, we're sitting there and the rain hasn't stopped.
-I decide to just ride the bike home in the rain, getting soaked, take a shower at home, change into some dry clothes, and take my car back to work.
+I decide to just ride the bike home in the rain, getting soaked, take a shower at home, change into some dry clothes, and take my '84 Mazda RX-7 GSL back to work.

 My mother leaves, using her umbrella to get out to her car.
 I wave from the window as she leaves and sigh, mentally preparing myself to get absolutely drenched.
-I put my jacket and gloves on, and started to put my helmet on.
+I put my Hein Gerike white and green "Ninja" embroidered jacket and matching gloves on, and started to put my color matched HJC helmet on.

 "Hey, mister!" comes this little voice.

 I turn and look around, then down, at this little boy, about 6 or 7.
 Typical red neck child, GI buzzcut, Kool-Aid mustache, stained shirt, dirty clothes, etc. I look down at him, holding my HJC color matched helmet in my gloves.

 "Yeah?"
 I ask him.

 "Did you ride your motorcycle in the RAIN!?" he asked, extra emphasis on the last word.

 "No. I was riding when it started to rain so I pulled in here for lunch and to wait for the rain to stop..."
 I said.

 The kid looked down and started to shuffle his feet back and forth.